 “It took almost 20 years to work out the ideal wavelengths of light, the best fluence or ‘power’, how long the treatments should last and how often the treatments need to be repeated.”

 It has been a long time since I wrote a post on low level laser therapy (LLLT) to treat hair loss.
 Although a very controversial subject, there are a number of studies that suggest LLLT can benefit hair growth.
+There are nowadays many low-level laser devices to treat hair loss.

 Almost always, laser therapy will not bring back hair in totally bald areas of the scalp.
 However, LLLT can make existing hair thicker according to many findings.
 The latest study in support of low level laser therapy for hair growth was published in Lasers in Medical Science in August 2019.